SHG Home Energy Advice leaflet

 G1 9BW.

 All the big energy firms have charitable trusts and funds that can help if you're in debt and struggling to repay.
-They offer schemes and grants to help with your energy costs and energy debt
+They offer schemes and grants to help with your energy costs and energy debt.
+See below some of these trusts and funds:

 - EON Energy Trust Fund (opens in a new window)